RakhithJK/wazuh-wazuh-qa-wiki/Documentation-generation-with-QADOCS-tool.md

 #### Setup

-This tool is located within wazuh-qa framework `wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/`, and to run it, you must first install the requirements found in the `requirements.txt` file in the same directory:
+This tool is located within the wazuh-qa framework `wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/`, and to run it, you must first install the requirements found in the `requirements.txt` file in the same directory:

 ```
 pip install -r requirements.txt